microsoft/DefinitelyTyped-tools/packages/dtslint/README.md

 # Just looking for type testing tool?

-If you are just looking for a TypeScript type testing tool use:
+If you are just looking for a TypeScript type testing tool, use:

 - [`tsd`](https://github.com/tsdjs/tsd),
 - [`eslint-plugin-expect-type`](https://github.com/JoshuaKGoldberg/eslint-plugin-expect-type),